 Shalom!
 Thanks for stopping by.
 My name is James Prather, and I am a follower of Jesus.
-I am 30 years old, I live in Abilene, Texas, and I am married to a wonderful woman named Erin.
-Erin and I have one child (b.
-2013).
+I am 32 years old, I live in Abilene, Texas, and I am married to a wonderful woman named Erin.
+Erin and I have two children (b.
+2013, 2015).
 I did my undergraduate work at Oklahoma Christian University in Computer Science.
 I followed that up with a Masters of Science at the University of Texas at Dallas.

 From May 8, 2006 to June 17, 2010 I worked as a programmer in Dallas, Texas.
 As of the summer of 2010, over a year of planning fell into place to allow me to go back to school to follow my passion: studying the Bible, Judaism, and the cultural context in which the Bible was written.